VonDerBeck/camunda-showcase-keycloak/README.md

 ![Keycloak-RedirectURI](docs/Keycloak-RedirectURI.PNG)

+**Beware**: This is a first basic test setup which currently still uses the Master realm.
+For production I would strongly encourage you to setup your own realm and use Master only for administration purposes.
+In a future version this showcase will be modified as well.

 For further details on how to setup a Keycloak Camunda Identity Service Client see documentation of [Keycloak Identity Provider Plugin](https://github.com/VonDerBeck/camunda-identity-keycloak)

 ### Keycloak Identity Provider Plugin